ISOWA NEWS LETTER

 We have created the ISOWA VISION BOOK to introduce the success story of ISOWA to people who do not know our company.

-From this ISOWA NEWS LETTER on, we will present the contents of the VISION BOOK in this column.
+We will present the contents of the VISION BOOK in this column.

 from President Isowa’s Blog, ISOWA DIARY